Updated 05 September 2022

 Saudia’s flights are mostly functional and are subject to change according to the changing travel scenarios and restrictions imposed by governments.
 Saudi Airlines’ international and domestic flight operations are available for passengers, on condition that they are eligible for travel by adhering to the entry and exit restrictions placed by their destination countries and Saudi Arabia.

 The majority of travel destinations are now open for Saudi tourists.
 Some countries have relaxed their regulations for travellers from the Kingdom, while some have done away with them altogether.

 Here are the most prominent countries open for travel and tourism that you, as a Saudi passport holder, can travel to without being quarantined or with minimal quarantine.

 The Weqaya Health Authority has classified countries as low, moderate, high and very high risk, on the epidemiological status of these countries.

-Note: Travel restrictions are subject to change at moment’s notice.
+Note: Travel restrictions are subject to change at a moment’s notice.

 Quarantine not required

 - Denmark.
-Fully vaccinated people from Saudi Arabia are exempt from the requirements to be tested and isolate on arrival in Denmark
+Fully vaccinated travellers from Saudi Arabia are exempt from the requirements to be tested and isolate on arrival in Denmark

 - Estonia.
 If you have been fully vaccinated within the last 12 months you can visit Estonia without any testing or quarantine.